Venezuelan classical musicians play for largest orchestra record | Malay Mail

 The percussion came in with booming cymbals during the dynamic central section of Tchaikovsky’s 1876 work, which mixes Slavic, folkloric and nationalistic elements.

-When the score was finished, many of the musicians released their emotions by raising their instruments to the sky. — ETX Studio
+When the score was finished, many of the musicians released their emotions by raising their instruments to the sky. — AFP